-In order to become a Subscriber, users have to type something in response to this message so their personal info can be picked up by ManyChat and displayed in the “Audience” tab:
+In order to become a Subscriber, users have to type something in response or click on one of the buttons so their personal info can be picked up by ManyChat and displayed in the “Audience” tab.

 Facebook Ads JSON allows you to convert users who click on a Facebook Messenger Ad into your bot Subscribers.

 Let’s go with this ad for example: